bjvanderweij/dflock/README.md

 ## Automatic pull request creation

-To automatically create pull requests on Github with dflock, you can for example add an integration that uses the `gh` CLI tool.
+To automatically create pull requests on GitHub with dflock, you can for example add an integration that uses the `gh` CLI tool.
 To do so, add the following to your `.dflock` configuration file.

 ```
 [integrations.github]